Today I am going to introduce a new concept for Python developers: typeclasses.

 }

-’s static typing, we can express that some function’s argument supports the trait we have just defined:
+And of course, due to Rust’s static typing, we can express that some function’s argument supports the trait we have just defined:

 // We can express that `greet` function only accepts types